Who do you give awards to? Who can apply?

 Can Mozilla funds be used to support indirect costs of a project?

 Yes, but not all applicants are eligible to include indirect costs.
 Please see Mozilla's Indirect Cost Policy for details.
-Please note that the Mozilla Open Source Support (MOSS) awards have a separate indirect cost policy.
-Please see the MOSS FAQ for further information.

 Outside of the active requests for proposals, Mozilla does not accept applications for project or general operating support unless invited by a staff member.